kamanashisroy/aroop/README.md

 ========

 ### Requirements
-You need the following projects to build aroopc.
+The following projects are needed to build aroopc.
 - automake
 - libtool
 - valac (If the aroop project does not come with generated C files)
 - C compiler (gnu C compiler for example)

 ### Getting aroop source
 Aroop is hosted in [github](https://github.com/kamanashisroy/aroop).
-You can either *clone* the project using git form `https://github.com/kamanashisroy/aroop.git` .
-Or you can download it [here](https://github.com/kamanashisroy/aroop/archive/master.zip).
+It can be *cloned* form `https://github.com/kamanashisroy/aroop.git` .
+Or it can be downloaded [here](https://github.com/kamanashisroy/aroop/archive/master.zip).

 ### Compiling aroopc